Flux and Flow

 Fridays: 9 am to 1 pm

-Tuesdays and Thursdays: limited evening hours or by appointment (contact Julia Rymer)
+Tuesdays and Thursdays: by appointment (contact Julia Rymer)

 Online Artist Talk and Gallery Tour: